arkanalexei/programming-algorithms/README.md

 # Programming Algorithms

-An all in one place for any Programming Algorithms
+An all-in-one place for any Programming Algorithms

 ## License